Seth-arc/aidcraft/README.md

 # AidCraft Workshop Simulation - Project Structure

 This document provides a comprehensive overview of the AidCraft Workshop Simulation project structure, including detailed descriptions of each file and its associated features.
+The project is built using vanilla HTML, CSS, and JavaScript without any external frameworks or libraries.

 ## Project Overview